taurusilver7/next-auth/README.md

 Create `auth.config.ts` to hold all the next-providers & call the middleware

 Modify `auth.ts` to add the prisma adapter (along with JWT sessions) and add the auth config to the list.

+Create a jwt callback for every token generated. create another callback to extract session & token to get the user infor & id.

+Add a role field to the User model (admin & user).
+Reset the migrate database to start anew.
+(Perform on in development.)

 ## Learn More